Defining Wellness And The Factors In It

-How Wellness Therapists Construct a Wellness Program
+How They Construct a Program

-Formulation – After processing the data from the observation phase, it can provide the patient a wellness program made especially for the patient’s needs.
+Formulation – After processing the data from the observation phase, it can provide the patient with a program made especially for the patient’s needs.
 High-risk health conditions will be the priority in forming the program.
 For example, obese patients will be given diet plans and exercise regimens while doing weigh-ins and blood pressure checks to see the improvements.

 Recollection – After the enactment phase, the therapist will point out the improvements that the patient had after enactment.
 They will also help the patients recollect upon their past unfavorable lifestyle to prevent them from doing it again.

-Basic Types of Wellness Programs
+Basic Types of Therapeutic Programs

 - Weight loss Program